west-code-development/West/Doc/manual.rst

    * - **Default**
      - "qb.wfc"
    * - **Description**
      - Name of the file that contains Qbox wavefunctions.
+Used only when localization is "B".

 .. data:: bisection_info